 11. The move towards 75% Business Rate Retention of business rates growth is expected to be in place by 2020.
-Devon has been selected as one of 10 areas to take part in a national pilot allowing Councils to retain 100% of business rates growth.
-The Council is very pleased to be given this opportunity by Central Government.
+Devon has been selected as one of 10 areas to take part in a national pilot allowing Councils to retain a higher share of business rates growth.
 The pilot is for one year, 2018/19 and will inform whether 75% of business rates retention can be rolled out nationally.
+The Council is very pleased to be given this opportunity by Central Government and it's currently predicted that the Council will retain an extra £460,000 of business rate income from the pilot.